Oral & Vision Health Blog

 Try this:

-The goal with finding glasses for a round face is to elongate the face.
-Focus on drawing attention to the eyes in order to balance the face.
-This can be done by avoiding circular/round frames that will add to the roundness, and instead wearing frames that are square/narrow.
-By giving your face more angles you will be able to enhance your natural features.
+Finding glasses for a round face aims to elongate the face.
+Focus on drawing attention to the eyes to balance the face.
+This can be done by avoiding circular/round frames that will add to the roundness and instead wearing frames that are square/narrow.
+By giving your face more angles, you can enhance your natural features.

-Now you know how to choose the best eyeglass frames to frame your face.
-We know frames can be pricey - make sure you have vision coverage!
+Now you know how to choose the best eyeglass frames for your face.
+We know frames can be pricey—make sure you have vision coverage!

 comments